Decoding NOTAMs: Hanoi to Hong Kong

 Who manages NOTAMs?

 The acronym NOTAM was established during the 1944 Convention on International Civil Aviation (CICA).
 Most countries participated during this convention and adopted the recommended Notices format.
 The International Civil Aviation Organization (ICAO) was also formed during the CICA to oversee international air transport, including ongoing consistency.
+The FAA issues NOTAMs in the U.S. They are changing their format to be consistent with ICAO standards.

 Who submits Notices to Airmen?